ScalateKids/Actorbase-Client/README.md

 # Actorbase-CLI
-CLI that allows users to interact with Actorbase Server
+CLI that allows users to interact with Actorbase Server.